My Idiosyncratic Reasons for Using Just Intonation

 4. Relatedly, I like having different-sized intervals available on different scale steps.
 It makes the scale have a "natural" feel to me, like I'm carving a gnarly piece of wood instead of in smooth, mass-produced plastic.
 The material gives me feedback: I run up against things I can't do, keys I can't modulate to, and composing becomes a dialogue between me and the scale.
 I enjoy that.
+Also, an equal temperament just replaces the 12-tone grid with another grid; an unequal scale gives the impression of a freer, more spontaneous pitch space in which a pitch might appear anywhere, as with the human voice or a violin.
 Sometimes, if I design the tuning system elegantly enough, the piece practically writes itself.
 Perhaps I would also enjoy a nonequal, non-just-intonation scale, but I wouldn't know how to start making one.
 And why would I try?
+When composing microtonally, I don't normally even start out thinking about a scale.
+More typically, I start with what kinds of voice-leading I want between chords.
+I have often finished a just-intonation piece without having any idea how many pitches I used, and then counted them out of curiosity.